-On October 14, 2016, the Company issued to Bold a convertible debenture of \$267,858 (Note 15) and 5,000,000 treasury shares in settlement of operator's fees owed to Bold under the earn-in option agreement between the parties on the Black Horse Project.
+On October 14, 2016, the Company issued to Bold a convertible debenture of \$267,858 (Note 15) and 5,000,000 common shares (now redesignated as Subordinate Voting Shares) in settlement of operator's fees owed to Bold under the earn-in option agreement between the parties on the Black Horse Project.

-- (vi) The MacFadyen Kimberlites project consists of certain claims on the south shore of the Attawapiskat River west of James Bay.
+- (v) The MacFadyen Kimberlites project consists of certain claims on the south shore of the Attawapiskat River west of James Bay.
 MacFadyen Kimberlites is a joint project between DDI and Cliffs.
 DDI is the operator of the joint project and currently has a 58.35% interest in the joint project.
 Ashton Mining Canada Ltd., ("Ashton"), a previous owner, holds a 25% clawback entitlement to any kimberlite found or developed by DDI and/or Cliffs on the MacFadyen Kimberlites property.
-Ashton can execute the clawback by paying DDI and Cliffs an amount equal to 300% of all exploration expenditures on the property. - (vii)On August 21, 2015, the Company issued 4,000,000 common shares to MacDonald Mines Exploration Ltd. ("MacDonald") to acquire the Hornby Property claims.
+Ashton can execute the clawback by paying DDI and Cliffs an amount equal to 300% of all exploration expenditures on the property. - (vi) On August 21, 2015, the Company issued 4,000,000 common shares (now redesignated as Subordinate Voting Shares) to MacDonald Mines Exploration Ltd. ("MacDonald") to acquire the Hornby Property claims.
 These claims constitute an extensive holding adjoining the southerly boundary of the Big Daddy property.
 The property is also adjacent to the Koper Lake property, which lies to the west of it.
 The shares were valued at the market value on that date of \$0.025 per share, for a total consideration of \$100,000.
 Under the terms of the agreement, MacDonald will retain a 2% NSR, half of which may be purchased by KWG for \$1,000,000 at any time prior to production from the property.
 KWG will also have the first right to buy the balance of the NSR at any time the holder proposes to sell it.